deathsave/grand-prix/docs/RULES.md

 - Counter-clockwise orbit awards a lap
 - A successful lap awards a Grooveline insert
-- 3 laps simulates wear and tear on the vehicle
+- 3 laps is likely to put some wear and tear on the vehicle

+Beginning a ball with Green Flag mode active gives you an opportunity to time your plunge off the line.
+Don't miss the free points!

+Too much wear and tear and you'll be back in the pit.
+Fuel up, lubricate, and swap those tires as needed.

 #### Backfire Pops

-When exiting green flag mode for a needed pit stop, a drivers engine may "backfire just right".
+When exiting Green Flag mode for a needed pit stop, a drivers engine may "backfire just right".
 Hit the spinner, then enter the backfire hole within 10 seconds to activate the hurry up.
-Once activated, work the pop bumpers to collect big points and possibly even delay your pit stop.
+Once activated, work the pop bumpers to collect some big points and possibly even delay your pit stop.

 ### Special Modes